 NB: I only work with individual adults who are 18+ and I don't currently work with couples.

-If you are in crisis - you can contact the City and Hackney Crisis Pathway Services.
+If you are in crisis and need immediate help - you can contact the City and Hackney Crisis Pathway Services.
 Or if you live in another area, search for "mental health crisis services" in your borough.